 e.
 Enhanced compatibility and performance: Regular updates ensure that software applications stay compatible and have optimal performance by addressing bugs or outdated features that might affect operations.

-How does automated patch management work in an enterprise?
+How does automated patch management work? (step-by-step)

 A complete automated patch management process has 8 stages: